perey/pegl/docs/config.rst

     .. py:method:: max_pbuffer_height() -> int
         :property:

-        The maximum pixel width of a pbuffer surface.
+        The maximum pixel height of a pbuffer surface.

         The underlying EGL function is :eglfunc:`eglGetConfigAttrib` with an ``attribute`` of ``EGL_MAX_PBUFFER_HEIGHT``.